Anal eczema

 What is an anal eczema?

-Anal eczema is a rash of the skin in the area of the anus.
-This rash can manifest as burning at the anus, oozing at the anus, but above all through intense itching at the anus .
-Anal eczema is not only extremely unpleasant for most patients but also tabooed, as in our society complaints in the anogenital area are rarely and seldom openly discussed.
-This circumstance leads to medical examination and professional diagnosis often being sought only after the rash or anal eczema has persisted for a longer time.
+Anal eczema is a rash of the skin in the anal area.
+This rash can manifest as burning at the anus, oozing at the anus, but especially as severe itching at the anus .
+Anal eczema is not only extremely uncomfortable for most patients but also tabooed, as in our society, complaints in the anogenital area are rarely discussed openly and frequently.
+This circumstance often leads to medical examination and professional diagnosis only being sought after the rash or anal eczema has persisted for a longer time.

 What are the causes of an anal eczema?